deviprasadbrl/Machine-learning-algorithms/README.md

-Implementation of machine learning algorithms using numpy and pandas
+Implementation of machine learning algorithms